 Dog Control at Earlswood Common

 Dogs need to be kept on leads in the car park and on the paths around the lakes (the pink areas on the map).
 Dogs can be off the lead on the rest of the common.
-Please also remember to pick up after you dog.
+Please also remember to pick up after your dog.

 Nature and habitats